Commentary

 An Essay Concerning Human Understanding

-- Recommended edition: An Essay Concerning Human Understanding, ed.
-Peter H. Nidditch (New York: Oxford University Press, 1975).
+- Recommended edition: Locke, John.
+An Essay Concerning Human Understanding.
+Edited by Peter H. Nidditch.
+New York: Oxford University Press, 1975.

 A Letter Concerning Toleration